Pen – FrøyaRingen (NYTEK23)

 - Nut

-- Numbered sticker
+- Bracket numbering sticker

 2.3 Marking of the pen

 Each pen will have its individual serial number identifying the products.
-The pen is marked with an unique red ID-marker tube in plastic, mounted on the handrail where the security chain is located.
+The pen is marked with a unique red ID-marker tube in plastic, mounted on the handrail where the security chain is located.
 If the ID-marker is replaced, the new marker must be mounted at the exact same location on the pen.

 2.4 Net buoyancy for the pen